Causal Consistency for Reversible Multiparty Protocols: Reversible Multiparty Protocols

+where we assume $\mathit{price}(\cdot)$ returns a value of type $\mathsf{{price}}$ given a $\mathsf{title}$.
+Observe how Betty's implementation sends part of its protocol to Carol in the form of a thunk containing her session name $z$ and address.
+This is how abstraction passing implements session delegation.

+The whole system, given by configuration $M$ below, is obtained by placing these process implementations in appropriate locations:

-\subsubsection{A Decoupled Semantics for Configurations}
+\subsection{A Decoupled Semantics for Configurations}

 We define a reduction relation on configurations, coupled with a structural congruence on processes and configurations.
 Our reduction semantics defines a \emph{decoupled} treatment for reversing communication actions within a protocol.
 Reduction is thus defined as $\red \subset \confs \times \confs$, whereas structural congruence is defined as $\scong\, \subset \procs^{2} \cup \confs^{2}$.
-We require auxiliary definitions for \emph{contexts}, \emph{stores}, and \emph{type contexts}.